Blog

 • ‘Made in translation’ (or gloomily lamenting lost languages)

 Went last night to the excellent ‘Sappho in the City’; came home to a pile of catch-up editing for Wikipedia.* In an odd coincidence, translation was at the heart of both these activities.
-(Even if Josephine Balmer’s translation of Sappho Read more
+(Even if Josephine Balmer’s translation of Sappho from the Aeolic Greek is to my bashing out a Wikipedia summary of a modern… Read more

 • Absent or absenting?
 Archaeology, women and Wikipedia

 Sometimes I think archaeology is a bit like a jigsaw puzzle – one that’s missing half the bits and with no picture on the lid to tell you what it should look like.
-As well as worrying about the bits Read more
+As well as worrying about the bits you find, you also have to think about the enormous number – perhaps the majority… Read more

 • Trig Lane trip

 Another FROG trip today, less formal than Greenwich, just three of us catching the early low tide to see what the foreshore by Trig Lane riverstairs was up to.
-This stretch of the river is quite different to Greenwich – Read more
+This stretch of the river is quite different to Greenwich – there’s a good account of it on the Thames Discovery Programme website.
+We spent some… Read more